A. K. Paul: Early life

 A. K. Paul grew up in Rayners Lane, London, with his younger brother Jai Paul, also an acclaimed producer and songwriter.
 He is credited as a collaborator on Jai's early singles, and said that when Jai initially sent "BTSTU" to him, it "changed the way" he thought about music.

 Career

 A. K. Paul was first credited as a co-writer on his brother Jai's debut and second single, which were released in 2011 and 2012.
 A. K. has worked with numerous artists as a musician, songwriter and producer.
-These include Nao, Sam Smith, Miguel, Foals, Big Boi, HIRA, Maverick Sabre, Jessie Ware, JONES, Daniel Avery, Wesley Joseph, Reinen, Ruthven and Emeli Sandé.
+These include Nao, Sam Smith, Miguel, Foals, Big Boi, HIRA, Maverick Sabre, Jessie Ware, JONES, Daniel Avery, Wesley Joseph, Reinen, Ruthven, Kelela, and Emeli Sandé.
 Paul is a multi-instrumentalist and has often contributed bass parts to tracks, alongside production and songwriting credits.
 One of A. K.'s collaborators, NAO, said of the Paul brothers: "They've been sonic pioneers and broken all the rules about how you write, arrange and mix, but not at the expense of musicality.
 I think most artists working within alternative funk, R&B or indie music have tried to work out how they do it, but it's not anything you can recreate."